Purple is for Dentistry: A Brief History on the Color Choice

 Did you know that purple is the official color of dentistry?
 If you did, you probably have a purple T-shirt, headband, tumbler, or dental pin showing off your profession.
-If not, take a good look at your next dental hygiene event; there is definitely purple somewhere.
+If not, take a good look at your next dental hygiene event – there is definitely purple somewhere.

-If we want to get technical, lilac, a shade of purple, has been the designated color for dentistry since 1897, when the National Association of Dental Faculties chose it for the emblem.1 The color is said to represent compassion, purpose, and inspiration.2 These traits definitely encompass the backbone of what makes up a dental hygienist.
+If we want to get technical, lilac, a shade of purple, has been the designated color for dentistry since 1897, when the National Association of Dental Faculties chose it as the color for the emblem.1 The color is said to represent compassion, purpose, and inspiration.2 These traits definitely encompass the backbone of what makes up a dental hygienist.

 If we dive a little deeper, we find the emblem or symbol of dentistry.
 This emblem may look familiar from pinning during graduation, or maybe it was on your white lab jacket in dental hygiene school.